 The Management curriculum is designed to provide the student with the knowledge needed to function as a manager in a business or not-for-profit organization.
 Students are exposed to managerial principles and theories, and are challenged to develop the skills necessary to integrate managerial theory and practice.

 The curriculum in Marketing introduces the student to basic problems and practices in marketing.
 This program is designed to offer a broad understanding of marketing concepts, giving the student a strong background to meet the demands of a career in marketing.

-Candidates for the degrees of Bachelor of Science in General Business Administration, Bachelor of Science in Management, and Bachelor of Science in Marketing must fulfill the requirements listed under “College-Wide Requirements” in the College of Business section of this catalog, and complete the prescribed General Business Administration, Management, and Marketing curriculum with a minimum grade of “C” in all courses credited toward the major.
+Degree candidates for the degree of Bachelor of Science in General Business Administration, Bachelor of Science in Management, and Bachelor of Science in Marketing must fulfill the requirements listed under “College-Wide Requirements” in the College of Business section of this catalog, and complete the prescribed curricula with a minimum grade of “C” in all major courses.